mimblewimble/site/yeastplume.md

 * Once the funding goal is reached, I will cash out crypto amounts into Euro more-or-less immediately.
 As much as I'd like to keep the account transparent, we were burned very hard in the first campaign by the volatility of Bitcoin and I found myself far too interested in the daily price swings of bitcoin to the point of distraction.
 We've decided this to be the best course of action for now to ensure all donations remain the intended amount and are used for their intended purpose.

 * I'm aiming to cover 5 months this time, until the end of Feb 2019.
-This is a little bit longer than previous asks, however anything shorter would mean I'd need to be worrying about the next funding round (or looking for other work) around or shortly after Christmas.
+This is a little bit longer than previous rounds, however anything shorter would mean I'd need to be worrying about the next funding round (or looking for other work) around or shortly after Christmas.
 The previous funding round covered a full 5 months, so hopefully this isn't too much of an ask.

 * As with the previous round, there's are both Monero (XMR) and BTC donation addresses.
 We have a lot of mutual interest with the Monero community, and we're very happy to have many prominent members taking an interest in us.